lealanko/libpgf/README.md

 Installing
 ----------

-This is a standard GNU Autotools package.
-Read the attached INSTALL file for generic installation instructions.
+This is a standard GNU Autotools package: `./configure; make; make install` should do the trick.
+Read the attached @ref INSTALL file for generic installation instructions.
 There are currently no interesting special configuration options.

 Pkg-config configuration files for the library are also provided.